saramilovanova/deep-learning-project/README.md

 # Locality in Diffusion Models

 This repository contains the code, configurations, and analysis notebooks for the *Deep Learning project* investigating **locality properties in diffusion models**.
+This project is a reimplementation of the NeurIPS 2025 paper, "Locality in Image Diffusion Models Emerges from Data Statistics", by Artem Lukoianov et al. The goal is to reproduce the PCA-locality analytical diffusion model and compare it against the Wiener filter and optimal denoiser baselines.

 The project includes implementations and experiments involving: